astridxd/QA-Food/README.md

 Key Components: <br />
     main.py<br />
-        Loads the nutritional data CSV into a pandas DataFrame <br />
+        - Loads the nutritional data CSV into a pandas DataFrame <br />
-        Initializes the LLMModel<br />
+        - Initializes the LLMModel<br />
-        Processes questions and generates answers -> Here you can input your desired question(s) in the questions dictionary.
+        - Processes questions and generates answers <br />
     LLMModel.py<br />
-        Manages two language models: one for code generation and another for answer generation<br />
+        - Manages two language models: one for code generation and another for answer generation<br />
-        Creates prompts for code and answer generation<br />
+        - Creates prompts for code and answer generation<br />
-        Executes the generated code and captures the output <br />
+        - Executes the generated code and captures the output <br />

 External Tools and APIs:
     Pandas: Used for data manipulation and analysis of the nutritional database.